 Stabbing at a salad with a fork, or cutting roast beef with a knife, quickly puts holes in the bottom of a Styrofoam container.
 Fried foods sealed up in plastic may lose their crunch because steam isn’t allowed to vent.
 For items like mac & cheese or lasagna, steam retention is actually a plus.
 It helps maintain temperatures and keeps food from drying out.
 Anything that leaks, spills, or soaks through cardboard containers, such as sauces, gravies, juices, grease, or dressings, is a thumbs down for your operation.
 Evaluate your menu items in terms of how well they travel.
 Talk to a Kitchen Spot Expert.
-They can recommend the best containers, from suppliers such as Essendant, for each item on your menu.
+They can recommend the best containers for each item on your menu.

 Take-Out Utensils & Condiments

 Best practices post-pandemic call for sealed packages containing disposable utensils, napkins, and condiments.
 For your customers, sealed means “safe” and not touched by an employee’s hands.
 Sealed condiments ensure freshness with no risk of prior contamination.
 A Kitchen Spot Expert can help you find sources for whatever utensil packs you need.

 Equipment For To-Go Operations